kgmgyan57/clustering/README.md

 # clustering
-clustering of customers based on various input features
+clustering of customers based on various input features! 💚